-While the official JEE Main 2018 answer key will be released on April 24, you will be able to access the answer key published by various coaching institutes.
-You can use the answer key to calculate their probable score.
-The correct answers to the questions asked in JEE Main will be present in the answer key which you will have to compare with their responses.
-After calculating using the official marking scheme, the total marks will be your secured scores in JEE Main 2018 examination.
+The official JEE Main 2018 answer key were released on April 24.
+You must accessed the answer key published by various coaching institutes.
+You could have used the answer key to calculate your probable score.
+The correct answers to the questions asked in JEE Main were present in the answer key and you had to compare your answers with the ones given there.
+After calculating using the official marking scheme, the total marks would be your secured scores in JEE Main 2018 examination.

 JEE Main Rank Predictor can be used to calculate your probable score to know your rank.
 By knowing about the ranks, you will be informed about whether you have qualified JEE Main or not.
 This will also help you in making decisions regarding application for admissions into engineering institute.

-If you are one of the people who are among the top 2,24,000 candidates in JEE Main, then you will be eligible for JEE Advanced.
-The examination will be conducted on May 20, 2018 for admissions into Indian Institute of Technology (IITs).
+If you are one of the people who are among the top 2,24,000 candidates in JEE Main, then you were eligible for JEE Advanced.
+The examination was conducted on May 20, 2018 for admissions into Indian Institute of Technology (IITs).
 Around 10,988 seats are available for admissions in the participating IITs.
-Registrations for JEE Advanced 2018 will commence from May 2 and will be open till May 7.
+Registrations for JEE Advanced 2018 commenced from May 2 and were open till May 7.
+The result was declared on June 10, 2018.
 Other institutes which will consider JEE Advanced merit are Indian Institutes of Science Education & Research (IISERs), Indian Institute of Science (IISc), Bangalore and Indian Institute of Space Science and Technology (IIST), Thiruvananthapuram.

 Other Top Engineering Entrance Examination